CityOfBoston/contextual_range_filter/README.txt

 and tick the box left of it to turn the filter into a contextual range filter.
 Press "Save configuration".

-You set your contextual filters by appending "arguments" to the view's URL.
+You apply contextual filters by appending "arguments" to the view's URL.
 Using the double-hyphen '--' as a range separator, you can filter your view output like so:

   http://yoursite.com/yourview/100--199.99  (numeric range)
   http://yoursite.com/yourotherview/k--qzz  (alphabetical range)
-  http://yoursite.com/somebodysview/3--6    (list range, using list keys) http://yoursite.com/somebodysview/child--middle-aged (list range, using names)
+  http://yoursite.com/somebodysview/3--6    (list range, using list keys) http://yoursite.com/somebodysview/child--middle-aged (list range using names is NOT supported in D8)

-For lists you may use either the keys or the RHS names in the allowed values list on the Field settings page, admin/structure/types/manage/<content-type>/fields/<field-type>/field-settings.
+As can be seen from the examples above, for lists you should use the keys in the allowed values list on the Field settings page, admin/structure/types/manage/<content-type>/fields/<field-type>/field-settings.
 Example:

   1|Baby